minprocess/04-Quiz/README.md

     ![alt text](assets/images/screenshot.png)

 ## Needed improvements
-1. Questions about Javascript are needed.
-The ones here were made up on the spot and could not be improved because of limited time.
-2. The formatting is hideous and could be greatly improved.
+1. The formatting is hideous and could be greatly improved.
-3. The table of scores are just the last 10.
+2. The table of scores is not sorted.
+Would like to limit to last 10 scores.
 This should be sorted greatest to least but could not be done because of limited time.
-4. The formatting of scores table is awful.
+3. The formatting of scores table needs work.

 ## License